click, mousedown, mouseup, dblclick

 Are these events available on form fields and links?

-• Clicking on a select in Safari and Konqueror causes only a mousedown event.
+• Clicking on a select in Safari and Konqueror causes only a mousedown event; no click event fires.
 In Safari, the next click somewhere else in the document causes only a mouseup event.

-• A click event on a disabled form field does not fire events in Firefox, Safari and Opera 9.26.
-Opera 9.5b fires the mousedown and mouseup events, but not the click event.
-IE fires the events on the form.
+• A click event on a disabled form field does not fire events in Firefox and Safari.
+Opera fires the mousedown and mouseup events, but not the click event.
+IE fires mousedown and mouseup, but not click, on the form.
 All these implementations are considered correct.

 On labels